Kiz9R/MERN-training/README.md

 # Mern-Training

 ## PROJ

 This folder is for all the projects I do at home for training...

 ## SVT-MERN

-this folder is for all the thing I learn at training..
+This folder is for all the thing I learn at training...